krzyszsz/ApproximateOptimization/README.md

 This optimizer / solver can find solutions for problems where you can express the solution as an array of numbers and you can provide a function that tells the solver how good any particular array of numbers is.
 It rarely finds accurate solutions but for many problems they are "accurate enough".

 # Techincal Details
-The optimizer searches for a solution that is an array of numbers from a range: <0..1> (by default) for which the given score function returns best (highest) result.
+The optimizer searches for a solution that is an array of numbers for which the given score function returns best (highest) result.
-The third example below shows that we can easily re-configure solver to much wider range  and request solver to minimize solution by providing score function with inverted sign.
+The third and forth examples below shows that we can easily re-configure solver to much wider range than the default 0..1 and request solver to minimize solution by providing score function with inverted sign.
 It is loosely based on simulated annealing with local area binary search.
 See [Wikipedia: Simulated annealing](https://en.wikipedia.org/wiki/Simulated_annealing)

-This is definitely not the most advanced solver you can find but (hopefully) it is simple and easy to customize.
+This is definitely not the most advanced solver you can find but (hopefully) it is simple and easy to customize & extend.

 # Examples
 ```c#